 Life insurance advantages and disadvantages

 Every life insurance policy is a contract between you and the insurance provider.
 You agree to pay policy premiums, and in return, the life insurance company is obligated to pay your beneficiaries a cash benefit if you pass away while the policy is active.1 Buying life insurance is one of the best ways to help ensure financial protection for your loved ones if you aren’t alive to provide for them.
 However, life insurance policies can offer many other advantages for both policyholders and beneficiaries.
 Certain policies have cash value that accumulates over time and can be used as a financial asset.2 But not all policies are right for everyone.
-This article can help you decide which kind of life insurance is right for you by telling you:
+This article can help you decide which kind of life insurance is right for you by telling you about:

 Get an instant Term Life quote